 Add-MailboxPermission <Identity> -User <Identity> -AccessRights FullAccess -InheritanceType All

-Office 365 Admin Center and Exchange Admin Center offer options to assign mailbox delegation and access rights to the user mailboxes in Office 365.
+Microsoft 365 Admin Center and Exchange Admin Center offer options to assign mailbox delegation and access rights to the user mailboxes in Microsoft 365.
 Running PowerShell cmdlets is another option but needs some expertise.